• Skip to primary navigation

 Christmas Fruit Platter

-After last week’s Christmas cheesecake bars, I knew we had to do something a little healthier and seasonal this week.
-The sugared cranberries and the cinnamon coconut cream, however, mean this delicious winter Christmas fruit platter isn’t without a little splurgy fun!
+After last week’s gingerbread crust cheesecake bars, I knew we had to do something a little healthier and seasonal this week.
+The sugared cranberries and the cinnamon coconut cream, however, mean this delicious Christmas fruit platter isn’t without a little splurgy fun!

 Winter Fruit Platter